This post is current as of April 13, 2021 and will be updated as new data and recommendations are released.

 So, why are there questions about safety?
 Pregnant people are often excluded from clinical trials.
 While this is standard practice due to unanticipated harmful effects on a developing fetus during clinical trials, it’s difficult because there is often very little data on whether many medications and vaccines are safe for pregnant people.
 (For more on the ethics of including pregnant people in trials, we’d recommend ACOG’s committee opinion on the topic.)

-The Pfizer and Moderna COVID-19 vaccine trials were no exception: People were not allowed to participate if they were pregnant or breastfeeding at enrollment.
+The COVID-19 vaccine trials were no exception: People were not allowed to participate if they were pregnant or breastfeeding/chestfeeding at enrollment.
 Because of that, it’s not possible to conclusively say that the COVID-19 vaccine is safe or unsafe for this population.
+Pfizer recently announced plans to systematically evaluate the vaccine’s efficacy and safety in pregnant people, meaning we’ll have some more concrete numbers later in 2021.

-- Numerous vaccines have been given to pregnant and breastfeeding people for decades, without any negative effect on fertility-related outcomes.
+- Numerous vaccines have been given to pregnant and breastfeeding/chestfeeding people for decades, without any negative effect on fertility-related outcomes.

 - Based on the completed clinical trial phases thus far, there aren’t any signals to suggest that the effect of the vaccine would be different for people who are pregnant.